We must make sure every resident of our city has a safe, stable home.

-Housing is a human right.
-A city where everybody has a safe and affordable home is a city that’s safer and more prosperous for everybody.
+A city where everybody has safe, secure housing is a city that’s safer and more prosperous for everybody.

+In 2015, Amanda bought her home in South Philly.
+If she didn’t have help and a lot of luck, she would’ve never been able to afford to buy her home.
 As a Councilmember, Amanda will fight for homeownership and housing stability to be for everyone, not just the wealthy or lucky.
-She’ll work to ensure protections for both renters and homeowners and build upon our wins with the Whole Home Repair Act to invest in home maintenance so our families can stay in our homes.
+She’ll work to ensure protections for renters and homeowners alike and build upon our wins with the Whole Home Repair Act to invest in home maintenance so our families can stay in our homes.

 -